 Therefore, a better approach is to streamline areas of expertise.
 Banks can train advisors with specialized competencies (like mortgage applications or estate planning) and employ technologies like algorithmic banking to help them serve customers better.

 Technology offers banks ways to create a more customized customer journey.
-Many banks are leveraging the benefits of this, with 75% of financial organizations reporting that digital banking transformation has been their top priority over the past year (Forbes).
+Many banks are leveraging the benefits of this, with 75% of financial organizations reporting that digital banking transformation is a top priority.

-Online banking should be user-friendly and intuitive, but it’s also vital to give customers multiple channels through which to engage with their bank.
+Online banking should be user-friendly and intuitive, but it’s also vital to offer multiple customer touchpoints and channels to engage with their banks on.
 These should be a mix of channels that are supported by mobile devices, as well as telephone services and video meetings for higher-touch interactions.
 Every banking journey will look slightly different, so it’s important to give customers flexibility to navigate evolving needs throughout the customer lifecycle.

 6. Fuse technology with a personal touch

-Younger customers are the main advocates for personalized services.
-As a group that are accustomed to seamless and hyper personalized big tech experiences delivered by Apple, Google and Amazon, they expect the same from financial services providers.
-81% of Gen Z customers say that personalized features would deepen their connection with their bank.
-For customers over the age of 65, a further 47% express this preference (EY).
+Younger financial services customers are the main advocates for personalized services.
+As a group that are accustomed to seamless and hyperpersonalized big tech digital experiences delivered by Apple, Google and Amazon, they expect the same from financial services providers.
+81% of Gen Z customers say that personalized features would deepen their connection with their primary bank.
+For customers over the age of 65, a further 47% express this preference.

 7. Build trust

 People must be able to trust those in charge of their finances.
-In a world where victims of fraud often turn to their banks for help, customers want assurance that banks are protecting customer data, with between 14% and 18% of all ages ranking this as the most important determinant of trust (EY).
+In a world where victims of fraud often turn to their banks for help, the biggest driver of financial trust is assurance that banks are protecting customer data, with between 14% and 18% of all ages ranking this as the most important determinant of trust.

 Banks must build robust internal systems for managing vast amounts of customer data, and stay transparent about how they are managing and processing personal information.
-With many financial institutions using third-party channels to communicate with customers, it’s also worth outlining what customers can do to keep their information safe.
+With many financial institutions using third-party channels to communicate with the customer base, it’s also worth outlining what bank customers can do to keep their information safe.
 For instance, if sharing particular data such as an account number, social security number or PIN isn’t secure on certain channels, make sure this is obvious to customers.

-Feedback is fuel for customer service teams.
-Without it, it’s very difficult to improve customer service in banking.
-Ratings provide valuable insights into the customers’ experience of financial services.
+Feedback is fuel for customer experience teams.
+Without it, it’s very difficult to ensure excellent customer service in banking, and ratings provide valuable insights into the customers’ experience of financial services.

 The issue is that customers are often reluctant to spend time giving feedback.
 Constantly hounding customers to log into an online portal and fill out a complicated form is unlikely to foster much customer engagement.

 A better approach is integrating links to surveys in emails to customers.
-It’s best to keep these short and relevant.
-Ideally, they should also offer some kind of incentive or reward for providing information.
+It’s best to keep these short and relevant, and ideally, they should offer some kind of incentive or reward for providing information.
 That way, feedback processes can be mutually beneficial.

 9. Address your customers’ pain points